 - Failure to stick to set drinking limits

-- Hiding your drinking habits to others
+- Hiding your drinking habits from others

 Binge Drinking and Occasional Abuse of Alcohol